-When children are trying to figure the world out in their early years, they need to feel safe and secure.
+When children are trying to figure the world out in their early years, they need to feel safe.
 So the household norm needs to be supportive – not only the environment, but also the attitudes.

 Naturally, there will be moments of chaos.
 And we have to figure out how to live in this sometimes-crazy world.

 I’m somewhat germ phobic, so when our granddaughter was crawling around on a dirty floor, and my son said to me, “She’s building immunities,” I wanted to grab her up and scrub her.
 But instead I got onboard with his viewpoint.
 And when he asked me to not put store-bought plastic containers on his wooden cutting board, I reminded him that I was the one who taught him about cooties.
 When he was young, I wouldn’t let him go to bed at night in his clothes, because they were “filled with world-cooties.”

 Whatever choices we make and whatever guidance we follow – whether we insist on a sterile environment or we accept that bedlam is inevitable – most important is to create a family culture where everyone knows how to get back to a loving norm as quickly as possible.

 When we give the best that we are to our kids, they’re fortified with the best possible buffer, which is unconditional acceptance and love.

 And when we encounter a family at a playground or in a store or a restaurant – where a distraught child is struggling to express a need, and the parents are desperately searching for that moment’s answer – our best choice as passers-by is to be understanding and compassionate, to give them all the space and time they need, and to stay supportive in our attitude and our behavior.
 Because it’s what we all need from each other.